hindu-comm/weblogs/manasataramgini/2016/03/2016-03-04_der-singende-knochen-sulapurue1b9a3ae1b987ae1b983-suletyadi.md

 So Lootika I guess you were able to note the cognate elements.”

-Lootika: “Indeed\!
+Lootika: “Indeed!
 First, the association of the boar-hunt with the Rudra-class of deities is clearly an old one.
 Both Artemis and Apollo feature in the yavana world and even in our world Rudra comes with Ambikā for the encounter with Arjuna – after all the Yajurveda calls her the sister of Rudra in great autumnal ritual of Tryambaka.
 Second, at least the tale of the Erymanthian boar is associated with the labor of Herakles, an action of the hero, the son of Zeus, in exile.
 In our tradition his cognate Arjuna, the son of Maghavan performs the same in course of his exile.
 Third, the Calydonian boar features the motif of the dispute regarding who killed the boar.
 There Atalanta, who was